• Skip to main content

 Treatment of Spondylosis

-Most of the cases of spondylosis are managed conservatively.
+Most cases of spondylosis are managed conservatively.
 Surgery is required in a small percentage of people either having acute unrelenting symptoms or patients who do not improve on conservative treatment.

 Generally, surgical is recommended only after a patient attempts several weeks or months of conservative treatment, but continues to experience symptoms.